eclipse-openj9/openj9-omr/CONTRIBUTING.md

 1. [Create an account at Eclipse](https://dev.eclipse.org/site_login/createaccount.php).
 2. Add your GitHub user name in your account settings.
 3. [Log into the project's portal](https://projects.eclipse.org/) and sign the ["Eclipse ECA"](https://projects.eclipse.org/user/sign/cla).
-4. Ensure that you [_sign-off_](https://wiki.eclipse.org/Development_Resources/Contributing_via_Git#Signing_off_on_a_commit) your Git commits.
-5. Ensure that you use the _same_ email address as your Eclipse account in commits.
+4. Ensure that you author the commit using the _same_ email address as your Eclipse account.
-6. Include the appropriate copyright notice and license at the top of each file.
+5. Include the appropriate copyright notice and license at the top of each file.

-Your signing of the ECA will be verified by a webservice called 'ip-validation' that checks the email address that signed-off on your commits has signed the ECA. **Note**: This service is case-sensitive, so ensure the email that signed the ECA and that signed-off on your commits is the same, down to the case.
+Your signing of the ECA will be verified by a webservice called 'ip-validation' that checks the email address(es) that authored your commits has signed the ECA. **Note**: This service is case-sensitive, so ensure the email that signed the ECA and that authored your commits is the same, down to the case.

 ### Copyright Notice and Licensing Requirements